alxmrs/pandoc-website-template/README.md

 > Note: Configuring RSS still needs to happen in the `bin/build` file today.

 The defaults of this script are oriented for creating static websites.
-However, the configuration is general enough to support a wide variety of tasks; for instance, generating a CV or a slide deck.
+However, the configuration could be molded to support a wide variety of tasks; for instance, generating a CV or a slide deck.
 See [these examples](https://pandoc.org/demos.html) for more inspiration.